4strid/mouse-control.autohotkey/README.md

 ### Insert "Quick" Mode
 To quickly edit some text then return to Normal mode, a "quick" mode is also available for Insert.
-Great for typing into an address bar or a form field. `Enter` exits Insert "Quick" Mode and also sends the Enter keypress. `Ctrl f` and `Ctrl c` exit without sending additional keys.
+Great for typing into an address bar or a form field.

+##### Entering
-From normal mode,
+From Normal mode,
 - `c,:` Enter quick Insert mode
 - `f` Type f then enter quick Insert mode (for Vimium hotlinks)
 - `^f` Type ctrl f then enter quick Insert mode (ctrl f is a common "search" keybind)
 - `F` Enter quick Insert mode with F key without sending any keys
 - `Delete` Type Delete and enter quick Insert mode (for quick finxes)
 - `Backspace` Type Backspace and enter quick Insert mode (same idea)

+##### Exiting
+From quick Insert mode:
+- `^f` enter Normal mode
+- `^c` send ctrl c then enter Normal mode
+- `Enter` send Enter then enter Normal mode

+"Quick" mode is just a variant of Insert mode so the same hotkeys are available behind Win Alt, and `Win Alt Space/Enter` and `Home` will send you back to Normal mode.

 ## Last Remarks